influxdata/sandbox/README.md

 # TICK Sandbox

 This repo is a quick way to get the entire TICK Stack spun up and working together.
 It uses [docker](https://www.docker.com/) to spin up the full TICK stack in a connected fashion.
+This is heavily tested on Mac and should mostly work on linux.

+To get started you need a running docker installation.
+If you do not have one, go [here and download](https://docs.docker.com/docker-for-mac/install/) the Stable release.

 ### Running